Frequently Asked Questions

 Have questions about the SkyView HDX system for your certified aircraft?

-The current Approved Model List (AML) covers Cessna 172F, 172G, 172H, 172I, 172K, 172L, 172M, 172N, 172P, 172Q, 172R, and 172S models.
-Dynon will be continually expanding the approved model list (AML) to a broad variety of aircraft.
-The current list of aircraft under development - which includes both piston singles and twins - can be found at www.dynoncertified.com.
-To help Dynon prioritize your aircraft, visit www.dynoncertified.com and send us your information.
-We will let you know when we add your aircraft to the STC.
+The current Approved Model List (AML) covers nearly 600 piston single aircraft.
+As of Dec 2019, autopilot is approved in Cessna 172F-S models and some Bonanzas.
+The current list of aircraft under development - which includes both piston singles and twins - can be found at Aircraft Models.
+To help Dynon prioritize your aircraft, visit dynoncertified.com and send us your information.
+We will let you know when your aircraft is added to the STC or gains autopilot approval.

 Dynon’s list pricing for the PMA/certified versions of its products are the same as the LSA/Experimental customers.
-STC pricing for the Cessna 172 STC is $2000.
-For pricing information, see www.dynoncertified.com
+The STC for all piston single aircraft is $2000.
+For complete pricing information, see www.dynoncertified.com

 No. The entire system, including both SkyView HDX and the EFIS-D10A, are covered by a single new STC.

 The design and installation approval for SkyView HDX are both covered by the STC.
 There are no TSO approvals needed.
 Dynon Certified products are produced under PMA in our facilities near Seattle, WA.

 In most aircraft, yes, SkyView HDX replaces all your primary flight and engine instruments.
 You can finally say goodbye to that unreliable vacuum pump too.